Is your mailbox inundated with “preapproved” credit card offers? You may consider it junk mail, but credit card issuers have a different mentality.

 But don’t be tricked into believing that what you see is what you get.
 That may not be the case, depending on your credit profile.

-Here are a few common myths about preapproved credit card offers that you should be aware of:
+Here are a few common myths about preapproved credit card offers of which you should be aware: